-This ST includes by reference the Security Problem Definition, composed of threats and assumptions, from the App PP, including the inclusion of A.PLATFORM as required by TD0427.
-The Common Criteria also provides for organizational security policies to be part of a security problem definition, but no such policies are defined in the App PP.
+This ST includes by reference the Security Problem Definition, composed of threats and assumptions, from [APP\PP].
+The Common Criteria also provides for organizational security policies to be part of a security problem definition, but no such policies are defined in [APP\PP].

-As a functional package, the TLS Package does not contain a Security Problem Definition.
-The TOE's use of TLS is intended to mitigate the T.NETWORK\ATTACK and T.NETWORK\EAVESDROP threats defined by the App PP.
+As a functional package, [TLS\PKG] does not contain a Security Problem Definition.
+The TOE's use of TLS is intended to mitigate the T.NETWORK\ATTACK and T.NETWORK\EAVESDROP threats defined by [APP\PP].

-In general, the threat model of the App PP is designed to protect against the following:
+In general, the threat model of [APP\PP] is designed to protect against the following: